M8N-MatanDessaur/builderio-textcontent-utils/README.md

 # Builder.io Content Utils

-A server-side utility package for fetching and processing content from Builder.io, designed for Next.js projects.
+A server-side utility package for fetching and processing content from Builder.io.

-## What's New in v1.2.0
+## What's New in v1.2.1

 - **Improved Localization**: Added configurable locale fallback chain for better multilingual support
 - **Title Localization**: Titles are now properly localized using the same mechanism as content